kenmccann/advanced-tier-offering/README.md

  - 0 Low

-Additional details about the image can be obtained from the scan results and provide valuable information about the image data obtained during scanning. and direction of what these means and cover the tabs and data collected about the image within the UI, via the tabs listed  below and are hyperlinked to the Aqua documentation page relevant to it.
+Additional details about the image can be obtained from the scan results and provide valuable information about the image data obtained during scanning.

+This can be viewed within the UI, via the tabs listed below and are hyperlinked to the Aqua documentation page relevant that sub category.

  - [Vulnerabilties](https://docs.aquasec.com/docs/vulnerabilities-tab)
  - [Layers](https://docs.aquasec.com/docs/layers-tab)